 Offering “affordable, reliable, high-speed broadband to every American” is what the White House has promised as a solution to solving the digital divide.

 In early August, the Senate approved a $1.2 trillion bipartisan infrastructure bill, with $65 billion devoted to investment in broadband.
 On Nov.
 5, the House passed the final version, making it the largest single investment the country has ever made in broadband.

-In the coming years, this could mean you will be eligible to receive long-term help with your internet bill, more low-income plan options to pick from and new or improved service in your rural community.
+This means many people will be eligible to receive long-term help with their internet bill, have more low-income plan options to pick from and get improved service in rural communities.

 Most of the funds in the broadband section of the Infrastructure Investment and Jobs Act are budgeted for infrastructure expansion to rural areas that don’t have high-speed internet access.
 A smaller portion is set aside to permanently extend pandemic-era broadband subsidies.

 What’s in the bill?

 Broadband is a relatively small slice of the infrastructure bill — just 5% of the total $1.2 trillion proposed — but it would still be the largest ever federal investment in broadband infrastructure.
 The broadband funding is roughly split into two areas: access and affordability.
 Every state will get $100 million right off the bat — $5 billion total — but how that’s used will depend on the state’s specific needs.